giacecco/bbsub/README.md

 bbsub is a wrapper to the [get_iplayer](http://www.infradead.org/get_iplayer/html/get_iplayer.html) tool, mainly aimed at downloading the programmes' subtitles and playing with [_corpus linguistics_](http://en.wikipedia.org/wiki/Corpus_linguistics).

+## Where do the subtitles come from?

+[get_iplayer](http://www.infradead.org/get_iplayer/html/get_iplayer.html) is an open source BBC iPlayer client.
+Among its many features - some of which are controversial, such as the capability to download to keep the programmes - get_iplayer can download the programmes' subtitles when available, in [srt format](http://en.wikipedia.org/wiki/.srt#SubRip_text_file_format).

 ## Usage

 First search what programmes you are interested in by using get_iplayer, e.g.